reexjungle/xcal/README.md

 What is xCal?
 ============
-While the answer to this question is fairly straightforward, it is simulatenously troublesome; considering first of all that the term **xCal** may ambgously refer to the XML representation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format ([RFC 6321](http://tools.ietf.org/html/rfc6321)) or other calendar-unrelated applications.
+While the answer to this question is fairly straightforward, it is also troublesome; considering the fact that the term ***xCal*** may also ambiguously refer to the XML representation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format ([RFC 6321](http://tools.ietf.org/html/rfc6321)) or other calendar-unrelated applications.

-However, without much fuss, *this* xCal is a project that basically does 2 things:
+However, without much fuss, *this* particular xCal is an open source project that basically does 2 things:

 1. Implements the [Internet Calendaring and Scheduling Core Object Specification](http://en.wikipedia.org/wiki/ICalendar) ([RFC 5545](http://tools.ietf.org/html/rfc5545))